 targeted wellness programs

 Throughout his service on the Bloomington Advisory Board of Health, Patrick has seen innovative public health programs narrow disparities in quality of life and save significant cost long-term by avoiding chronic care and emergency medical expenses.
-This is all the clearer in light of the ongoing measles outbreak.
+This is all the clearer in light of the recent measles outbreak.

 As a Bloomington Councilmember, Patrick would work to empower our public health department to deepen partnerships with neighboring cities, push for resources to accurately survey needs, and advocate for creative initiatives targeting vulnerable populations, including: